Centerville1/RoomieSync/README.md

 - `.env.production` - Production config (gitignored)

 **Important:** Never commit `.env.local` or `.env.production` as they may contain secrets in the future.

+### Network Requirements

+**For Physical Devices (Android/iOS via Expo Go):**
+- 📶 Your computer and mobile device **must be on the same WiFi network**
+- 🏠 The network IP configuration (set by `npm run setup-env`) only works when both devices share the same local network
+- 🌐 If on different networks, use tunnel mode: `npm run dev:tunnel` (slower but works across networks)

 ### App Configuration